AirtestProject/iOS-Tagent/Introduction/question.md

 ## iOS Developer Account
 Apple Developer Certificate is required to deploy iOS-Tagent.
 Fortunately, Apple now allows us to register with Apple ID without payment.
+The free certificate of the personal version needs to be manually updated every 7 days;
+Need to manually select the trust certificate in iPhone, General-> Device Management-> Trust;
+Support up to 3 devices;
+~~If you are well-funded and plan to focus on iOS, you can apply for an Apple developer account to avoid some other anomalies~~

 ## Login to Xcode
 Select `Xcode` -> `Preferences` -> `Accounts` -> `Manage Certificates` -> below the left column `+` -> `iOS Development` to login Xcode.